-After some probing , we agreed on DSP.
+After some probing, we agreed on DSP.
 250 rupees (USD ~4.00) for a big bottle of whiskey.
 That was expensive, I thought.
 My dinner costed one-fourth the amount.
-But, that was the small amount to be paid, for big adventure.
+But, that was the small amount to be paid, for the big adventure.

 I was back on the road to Bhangarh, and it was obscurely dark now.
-There were some lights flickering behind my back, but absolute nothing in front.
-Few eyes were shining under light of my headlamp.
+There were some lights flickering behind my back, but absolutely nothing in front.
+Few eyes were shining under the light of my headlamp.
 Those were dogs’.
 They were jumping in excitement, barking, trying to grab a piece of flesh off me and I had nowhere to run.
-After couple of stones thrown at them, they ran away and I decided to walk rest of alleyway with a thick cane.
-There are lot of abandoned houses on the way to Bhangarh.
-Day time was still a bit lively, but, it was dead in night.
+After a couple of stones thrown at them, they ran away and I decided to walk rest of alleyway with a thick cane.
+There are a lot of abandoned houses on the way to Bhangarh.
+Daytime was still a bit lively, but, it was dead in the night.

 Apparently, there were few who noticed my headlamp from far, and they were charging at me from other end of the fort.
 The two dogs on the other side of steel bars alerted the guards – they had an intruder.
-Quickly, the priest from temple, and other guards joined and asked me to leave, denying to answer any of my question.
+Quickly, the priest from the temple and other guards joined and asked me to leave, denying to answer any of my questions.

-I had quick conversation with Dattaram (one of guards, name changed) and explained him what I needed.
+I had a quick conversation with Dattaram (one of the guards, name changed) and explained to him what I needed.
 The door to the epic graveyard was open now.
 Some inexplicable exchanges later, they agreed to let me in.

 “We can not allow you to enter the main fort.
 No one has permission for that.
 You can see around the ruins, but, you will stay with us all the time.
 Leave whatever you have – bag, camera, phone – here on the gate.
 But, why did you come alone?”